Brian Anderson Player Props: Brewers vs. Diamondbacks

 Brian Anderson At The Plate

-- Anderson leads Milwaukee with 10 hits and an OBP of .486 this season.
+- Anderson leads Milwaukee with an OBP of .447 this season while batting .333 with seven walks and eight runs scored.

-- Among the qualified batters in MLB action, his batting average ranks 13th, his on-base percentage ranks 12th, and he is 10th in the league in slugging.
+- Among qualifying hitters in MLB action, he ranks 25th in batting average, 19th in on-base percentage, and 12th in slugging.

-- This season, Anderson has recorded at least one hit in seven of nine games (77.8%), and had multiple hits twice.
+- In seven of 10 games this year (70.0%), Anderson has reached base via hit, and that includes multiple hits twice.

-- He has homered in two of nine games played this season, and in 8.6% of his plate appearances.
+- He has hit a home run in two of 10 games played this year, and in 7.9% of his plate appearances.

-- Anderson has driven in a run in three games this year (33.3%), including two games with multiple runs batted in.
+- In three games this year (30.0%), Anderson has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.